sourcegraph/jetbrains/TESTING.md

 1. Whenever the current repo/file is ignored, inline edits should stop working.
    - The Edit Instructions dialog should not display, and disappear if active.
    - The Document Code function should not work at all (via keyboard or menu).
-2. If an edit is in progress, and its file becomes ignored, then the edit in progress should cancel/undo.
+2. If an edit is in progress, with code lenses displaying, and its file becomes ignored, then the edit in progress should cancel/undo.
-3. When the ignore policy for the current file returns to USE, inline edits should start working again.
+3. When the current file's policy changes back to non-ignored, inline edits should start working again.

 ## Multi-repo context